-- 7.2.2 specify the contract duration and proposed commencement date; - 7.2.3 invite persons or bodies to contact a specific officer to request a Pre-Qualification Questionnaire; - 7.2.4 specify a contact reference number; - 7.2.5 specify a time limit, being not less than 30 days from the date of the advertisement within which such expressions of interest are to be received by the Authority. - 7.2.6 where officers are using the authority's E-tendering solution, specify the appropriate tender box code and details of how to access documentation. - 7.3 In relation to construction works or services only: - 7.3.1 advertisements need not be placed in accordance with 7.2 (above) where no fewer than 5 bidders can be selected from the Authority's preferred supplier solution and invited to tender; - 7.3.2 in the event that 5 bidders cannot be selected the Head of Service can still proceed to invite between 3 and 5 bidders provided that they can demonstrate that it is reasonable to do so and has obtained Director approval to do the same; - 7.3.3 in the event that less than 3 bidders can be selected, an advertisement shall be placed in accordance with 7.2 (above). - 7.4 After the expiry of the period specified in the advertisement and following proper evaluation of the returned Pre-Qualification Questionnaires, in accordance with the criteria specified, invitations to tender for the contract shall be sent to: - 7.4.1 not less than 5 of the persons or bodies who returned a satisfactorily completed PQQ and has been shortlisted, selected by the Authority; or - 7.4.2 where fewer than 5 persons or bodies have applied or have satisfactorily completed the PQQ, those persons or bodies which the Authority consider suitable.
+- 7.2.1 specify details of the supplies, services or works the Authority is procuring; - 7.2.2 specify the contract duration and proposed commencement date; - 7.2.3 specify any other requirements for participating in the procurement; - 7.2.4 specify a contact reference number; - 7.2.5 specify a time limit, being not less than 30 days from the date of the advertisement within which such expressions of interest are to be received by the Authority; and - 7.2.6 specify the appropriate electronic tender box code and details of how to access documentation.

+7.3 In relation to works only:

+- 7.3.1 advertisements need not be placed in accordance with 7.2 (above) where no fewer than 5 bidders can be selected from the Authority's preferred supplier solution and invited to tender; - 7.3.2 in the event that 5 bidders cannot be selected the Head of Service can still proceed to invite between 3 and 5 bidders provided that they can demonstrate that it is reasonable to do so and has obtained Director approval to do the same; - 7.3.3 in the event that less than 3 bidders can be selected, an advertisement shall be placed in accordance with 7.2 (above). - 7.4 After the expiry of the period specified in the advertisement and following proper evaluation of the returned Pre-Qualification Questionnaires, in accordance with the criteria specified, invitations to tender for the contract shall be sent to: - 7.4.1 not less than 5 of the persons or bodies who returned a satisfactorily completed PQQ and has been shortlisted, selected by the Authority; or

+7.4.2 where fewer than 5 persons or bodies have applied or have satisfactorily completed the PQQ, those persons or bodies which the Authority consider suitable.